SoftUni-Internal/interactive-content/EN/01-DOM-Manipulations/03-Event-Handling.md

 Event registration is done by providing a callback function.

 There are 3 ways to register an event:

-- with HTML Attributes.
+- with HTML Attributes

-- using DOM Element properties.
+- using DOM Element properties

-- using DOM event handler.
+- using DOM event handler

 [/slide]